Margaret Just Butcher

-Margaret Just Butcher (April 28, 1913 - February 7, 2000) was an American educator and civil rights activist.
+Margaret Just Butcher (April 28, 1913 – February 7, 2000) was an American educator and civil rights activist.
 Butcher worked as an English professor at Howard University and Federal City College.
-She also taught for years overseas for years.
+She also taught for years overseas.
 She was a fellow of the Julius Rosenwald Foundation.

-In the 1950s, she was a Fulbright Visiting Professor at two universities in France.
-In the early 1960s she taught in two cities in Morocco, and then served as a cultural affairs attache in Paris, returning to Washington, D.C. in 1968.
+During the 1950s, she was a Fulbright Visiting Professor at two universities in France.
+In the early 1960s she taught in two cities in Morocco, and then served as a cultural affairs attache in Paris, returning to Washington, D.C., in 1968.
 She taught in its public schools for a time.

 Beginning in 1953, Butcher served on the city's Board of Education.
 She also worked with the NAACP on their suit for desegregation of public schools.
 Following the Brown v.
 Board of Education (1954) ruling by the US Supreme Court, she pressed city officials to proceed with desegregating the schools.

 Butcher is also known for her collaborative work with philosopher and cultural leader Alain Locke, who had been a mentor at Howard University.
 They became friends and she helped care for him in his last illness.
 From his notes and their discussions, she edited and completed The Negro in American Culture, which was published in 1956 after his death.

 Early life and education

-Margaret Just was born in Washington, D.C. on April 28, 1913, to educated parents.
+Margaret Just was born in Washington, D.C., on April 28, 1913, to educated parents.
 Her father was biologist Ernest Everett Just, and her mother, Ethel Highwarden, was an educator.
 She was provided the best schooling in the area and studied in Italy with her father in 1927.
 She earned her Ph.D. in 1947 from Boston University.

 Career

 Educator

 Just worked as a professor of English at Virginia Union during the 1935-1936 school year.
-She taught public school in Washington, D.C. from 1937 to 1941, when teachers were federal employees.
+She taught public school in Washington, D.C., from 1937 to 1941, when teachers were federal employees.
 In 1941, she was selected as a Rosenwald Fellow.
 Starting in 1942, she taught at Howard University, where she became a colleague of professor Alain Locke.

 In 1950 Butcher (who had married the previous year) went to Europe as a Fulbright Visiting Professor.
 She was the first woman to serve as a visiting professor in the Fulbright program.
 In Europe, she taught at the University of Grenoble and the University of Lyon in France.
 She also worked to interview other Fulbright candidates in France.
 After her return to Washington, she taught at Howard until 1955.

 From 1960 to 1965, Butcher taught overseas again.
 She taught English and American culture in Rabat and was the director of the English Language Training Institute in Casablanca, Morocco.
 She also worked as the "cultural affairs attache to Paris" in the 1960s, returning to Washington in 1968.

 After her return to the capital, she taught at Federal City College from 1971 to 1982.